gitter-badger/course-1/README.md

-# lectures
+# Course

-This repository contains the material for the lectures.
+This repository contains all material related to the course.
+For additional details, please see our [course wiki](https://github.com/policyMetrics/course/wiki/Overview).

+Iterations